tcnjktp/ktp/index.md

 # About Us

-Kappa Theta Pi(KTP) is the professional technology fraternity of TCNJ.
+Kappa Theta Pi is the professional technology fraternity of TCNJ.
 We are a co-ed fraternity and strive towards spreading the love for technology around campus.
 Membership is open to students of any major at TCNJ.

 # Our Mission